Andrew-Aniagboso/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script that displays the contents list of your working directory

 a script that changes the working directory to theuser's home directory

+a script that displays current directory contents in a long format